ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 specified symbols are added to the build step for all files that are components of matched test executables.

-In short, for intance, this means your compilation of _TestA_ can have different symbols than compilation of _TestB_.
+In short, for instance, this means your compilation of _TestA_ can have different symbols than compilation of _TestB_.
 Those symbols will be applied to every C file that is compiled as part those individual test executable builds.
 Thus, in fact, with separate test files unit testing the same source C file, you may exercise different